liliankasem/kafka-connect-docker/README.md

 On Mac and Linux, you should just be able to run a `docker-compose up`

-On Windows, you'll have to use the confluent files, because Docker for Windows is finnicky.
-Try `docker-compose -f docker-compose-confluent.yml up`
+On Windows, you'll have to use the confluent docker file.
+For some reason, Docker for Windows doesn't pick up kafka commands correctly for that image.
+The confluent docker image works better, and you can use it with `docker-compose -f docker-compose-confluent.yml up`

 (either way, add `-d` if you want to run in detached mode.
 You can use `docker logs <containerName>` to see the logs later if needed)